scandora/traefik-cli/README.md

 ## Usage

-Make sure you have your Traefik API accessible.
+Make sure you have your Traefik API accessible (usually on port 8080 or 8081 depending on configuration).

 You can pass the Traefik API URL at runtime: